Foundation Models in Robotics: A Comprehensive Review of Methods, Models, Datasets, Challenges and Future Research Directions: Neural network architectures

 Visual encoders typically comprise the main perception module of any robotic solution, translating raw pixel data into latent representations that a robot can use for subsequent planning procedures \citep{nair2022r3m}.
 The selection between CNNs and hybrid CNN-transformer implementations essentially comprises a decision on the trade-off between local spatial precision and global context modeling, respectively.
 Their main advantages are \citep{rt1, tan2019efficientnet}: a) Zero-shot generalization, where due to the fact that the models are trained on internet-scale datasets, previously unseen objects can often be recognized, b) Robustness to noise, exhibiting increased resilience to changes in lighting, shadows, or cluttered backgrounds, and c) Reduced need for training data, where `frozen' pre-trained encoders often exhibit increased performance, without re-training.
 On the contrary, their main limitations are \citep{mavip}: a) High computational latency, due to the typical high-scale of FMs, b) Loss of fine-grained details, where encoders often divide processing of images in patches for reducing memory requirements, c) Prone to distribution shifts, where there might be a significant discrepancy between the internet-scale training data and the specific application images, and d) Lack of temporal consistency, due to many visual encoders processing video streams in an independent frame-by-frame fashion.

 With respect to the encoder and integration type, the following main categories can be identified: \begin{itemize}

 \item \underline{CNN encoders}: CNNs excel at capturing low-level spatial details like edges, textures, and object boundaries, due to their local receptive fields.
 In particular, ResNet-series encoders are used for high-fidelity state representations in diffusion-based exploration tasks in \citep{cao2025dare}.
 Additionally, EfficientNet-B3 is employed as a visual encoder to facilitate real-time, goal-conditioned navigation and exploration in \citep{sridhar2024nomad}.
-Additionally, R$3$M \citep{nair2022r3m} freezes a ResNet–50 trained on Ego$4$D for improving manipulation for both simulation and real-world scenarios.
-Moreover, language-reasoning segmentation masks generated by internet-scale trained encoders are leveraged to condition robot manipulation tasks in \citep{yang2025transferring}.
+Additionally, R$3$M \citep{nair2022r3m} freezes a ResNet-50 trained on Ego$4$D for improving manipulation for both simulation and real-world scenarios.
+Moreover, language-reasoning segmentation masks generated by internet-scale trained encoders are leveraged to condition robot manipulation tasks \citep{yang2025transferring}.

-\item \underline{CNN–transformer hybrids}: Hybrid architectures often combine a CNN for handling pixel-level information and a transformer one for addressing context and action aspects.
-In particular, RT–$1$ \citep{rt1} encodes frames with a FiLM–conditioned EfficientNet \citep{tan2019efficientnet}, compresses them with TokenLearner, and then predicts discrete actions using a transformer, enabling real–world task control.
-Additionally, BC–Z/PaLM–SayCan \citep{jang2022bc,saycan} employ a lightweight ResNet coupled with a shallow attention network for supporting instruction–conditioned policies.
-In a similar way, diffusion–transformer policies may also adopt convolutional components as image tokenizers prior to respective transformer layers \citep{dasari2025ingredients}.
+\item \underline{CNN-transformer hybrids}: Hybrid architectures often combine a CNN for handling pixel-level information and a transformer one for addressing context and action aspects.
+In particular, RT-$1$ \citep{rt1} encodes frames with a FiLM-conditioned EfficientNet \citep{tan2019efficientnet}, compresses them with TokenLearner, and then predicts discrete actions using a transformer, enabling real-world task control.
+Additionally, BC-Z/PaLM-SayCan \citep{jang2022bc,saycan} employ a lightweight ResNet coupled with a shallow attention network for supporting instruction-conditioned policies.
+In a similar way, diffusion-transformer policies may also adopt convolutional components as image tokenizers prior to respective transformer layers \citep{dasari2025ingredients}.